Subclinical infection: In humans

 Many pathogens are transmitted through their host populations by hosts with few or no symptoms, including sexually transmitted infections such as syphilis and genital warts.
 In other cases, a host may develop more symptoms as the infection progresses beyond its incubation period.
 These hosts create a natural reservoir of individuals that can transmit a pathogen to other individuals.
 Because cases often do not come to clinical attention, health statistics frequently are unable to measure the true prevalence of an infection in a population.
-This prevents accurate modeling of its transmissability.
+This prevents accurate modeling of its transmissibility.

 In animals

 Some animal pathogens are also transmitted through subclinical infections.
-The A(H5) and A(H7) strains of avian influenza are divided into two categories: low pathogenicity avian influenza (LPAI) viruses, and highly pathogenic avian influenza (HPAI) viruses.
+The A(H5) and A(H7) strains of avian influenza are divided into two categories: low pathogenicity avian influenza (LPAI) viruses and highly pathogenic avian influenza (HPAI) viruses.
 While HPAI viruses have a very high mortality rate for chickens, LPAI viruses are very mild and produce few, if any symptoms; outbreaks in a flock may go undetected without ongoing testing.

 Wild ducks and other waterfowl are asymptomatic carriers of avian influenza, notably HPAI, and can be infected without showing signs of illness.
 The prevalence of subclinical HPAI infection in waterfowl has contributed to the international outbreak of highly lethal H5N8 virus that began in early 2020.